Microfluidic chips: key applications

 Active mixing occurs by using an external perturbation.
 Many active mixing methods exist.
 Dielectrophoresis mixing makes use of an electric field to move particles toward or away from an electrode, creating a chaotic advection.
 Acoustic wave energy can also be used to mix fluids: strong acoustic waves can be produced, and interfere with each other as they propagate in the fluid, generating advection24.
 As the diffusion coefficient of a liquid depends on the temperature, mixing can also be enhanced by increasing the microfluidic chamber temperature25.

 Submillisecond organic synthesis using a serpentine-shaped microfluidic chip

-A fully integrated multilayer microfluidic chemical analyzer for automated sample processing, labeling, and analysis
+A fully integrated multilayer microfluidic chemical analyze for automated sample processing, labelling, and analysis